 Your credit score is calculated using many factors but in the end, it depends on the lender as well as your credit score, seeing as each lender is interested in different aspects about you.
 However, there are five major data points that go into a calculating your score.

 - Amounts owed – Lenders will always want to know how much money you owe on other accounts, such as credit cards or to other banks, is of interest to new potential creditors.
 The available credit amount you are currently using is of interest to them too.
+If you currently owe a large sum of money, your chances of being approved for a loan are very slim.

 - How long your history credit is – meaning how long ago you opened your first account or acquired your first piece of credit and time revolving around your account activity.
 A long credit history would usually mean you have been reliable in paying off your debts.